-- Don’t let unused miles expire or get stale.
-Airline miles can decline in value over time, and some loyalty program miles expire after 18-36 months of inactivity.
-If you’re willing to put in the work to maximize the value of your airline miles, you can save hundreds of dollars on flights and receive additional benefits that makes flying more enjoyable.
+Airline miles can decline in value over time, and some loyalty program miles even expire after an extended period of inactivity.
+If you’re willing to put in the work to get the most out of your airline miles, you can save hundreds of dollars on flights and receive additional benefits that make flying more enjoyable.

 How credit score affects your choice of airline cards

 Airline credit cards generally require good to excellent credit (670-850) in order to be approved.
 So no need to prematurely fret if you’re on the lower end of that spectrum.
 You can still qualify for a top-tier airline credit card with a lower credit score — just know that this means you probably won’t be approved for the lowest interest rates or highest lines of credit.
 However, you can always work to increase your score over time so you can eventually be approved for an airline card.

 Five ways to build up your credit score

 There’s no shortcut to getting a better credit score, but you can take certain steps to achieve the goal.
 With patience and discipline, you can help your credit score take flight and get one step closer to qualifying for an airline credit card.